lgustavosoftwareengineer/read-it-later/README.md

 </p>

 <div align="center">
-  <sub>The README Template project.
+  <sub>The Read It Later - "O que eu estou lendo?" project.
 Built with ❤︎ by
     <a href="https://github.com/tonicprism">Luiz Gustavo</a>
   </sub>
 </div>